If you can manage to forget covid and its restrictions, you have to admit the past year has been a pretty amazing time to live through as a consumer.

 - Refusing to buy products that are packaged that don't need to be is the first step.
 Fruit wrapped in plastic is a good example.
 So just.
 Say.
 No.

-- Next is reduce.
+Seems simple, but how can I make a difference and reduce my waste?
 This means if the item needs to be packaged for you to get it home, pick the product with the least packaging.
 A box of pasta over a brand that's wrapped in plastic for example.

 - Reuse means reusing packaging you already have so you don't have to bin it.
 Bring jars and containers you have into Gram or other bulk food stores to refill.
 At home, reuse containers to store items in.
 Use jars as lunch boxes instead of tupperware.
 Reuse also includes putting items on gumtree that are perfectly good but that you no longer use or need for someone else to use.